By Amal Shah

 Where the property is held jointly, only your share of the income is counted.

-HMRC have gradually begun issuing letters from Spring 2025 to taxpayers whose 2023/24 Self-Assessment Returns show relevant gross income (for MTD purposes) of over £50,000.
+HMRC have gradually begun issuing letters from Spring 2025 to taxpayers whose 2023/24 Self-Assessment Returns show gross income over £50,000.
 The letters are intended to raise awareness and help taxpayers prepare for the upcoming changes.
 If you are unsure what it means for you, please contact us.
 We will review your position and guide you on the steps you may need to take to be ready in advance of the changes from 6 April 2026.

 You may not need to follow MTD rules if:

-Some groups (e.g. ministers of religion, remittance basis users) are deferred until April 2027.
+Some groups (e.g. ministers of religion, taxpayers that submit SA109 schedules ) are deferred until April 2027.

 We can check whether MTD applies to you and assist with exemption applications if needed.